No early release for prison tailor who helped killers escape

 ALBANY, N.Y.
-(AP) - The prison tailor who helped two killers escape from an upstate New York prison has been denied parole for a third time.
+(AP) - The prison tailor who helped two killers escape from a northern New York prison has been denied parole for a third time.

 A parole board decision released Thursday says Joyce Mitchell will remain behind bars for at least two more years.